This zucchini dip is super healthy, delicious and extremely simple to prepare.

 Plus, it’s way cheaper than avocado toast and still quite healthy.

-These zucchinis (or courgettes if you’re in the U.K and the Netherlands) are pressure-cooked-cooked until they are broken down and only seasoned with a little bit of garlic, chili, lemon and salt and pepper.
+These zucchinis (or courgettes if you’re in the U.K. and the Netherlands) are pressure-cooked-cooked until they are broken down and only seasoned with a little bit of garlic, chilli, lemon and salt and pepper.

 But you don’t need a pressure cooker to make this, I just find it way more convenient.
 If you don’t have a pressure cooker you can cook this slowly over the stove or even zap it in the microwave!